Pymmdrza/Rich-Address-Wallet/ETHEREUM/2024/README.md

 ### Latest All Rich Ethereum Address `.txt / .zip` : [Latest_Rich_Ethereum.zip](https://mega.nz/file/uFMzEJjb#OHThDrc3HAKkJxudPDpmNbPsYZE8wMp5e44sCxbyveo)

+🔐 Password File : `Mmdrza.Com`

+---

 ✅ The total number of files sorted by wallet balance in text format, compressed as a zip, you can go to [this page](https://mega.nz/folder/eF0g1LDI#GDZpZcInCtgYNCEveUfuZA 'Ethereum Rich Addresses Files') to view them or download them from the following links:

 ### Set of addresses with balance from 0.01 ETH to 1 ETH : [Ethereum_0.01-1.zip](https://mega.nz/file/PdVBVboL#i5vS6aGKep46haXsFu-b1WpeX0t0W2MJdu0_Rk4tdPE)

 📊 This file is for addresses whose balances start from `0.01 ETH` to `1 ETH`, which are included in a text file (one address per line) and are zipped.

 ### Set of addresses with balance from 1 ETH to 10 ETH : [Ethereum_1-10.zip](https://mega.nz/file/zVFxGBZR#uctmb6M6eW5j0iiFk9qPkyYpcUX5H9urbUBVV4Y3e4A)